 Once you reach full retirement age, you can work as much as you like without impacting your Social Security benefits.
-There are no earning limitations once you reach your full retirement age.
 However, you should consult your tax adviser regarding the tax consequences of such work arrangements on your Social Security benefits.

 For many retiring seniors, the high cost of medical care can be quite a shock when they are no longer part of a company plan.
 This is especially true if you retire before 65, the age you qualify for Medicare.